 The practice does not discriminate in the registering of new patients and accepts patients from anywhere within the practice boundary.
 There is no discrimination on the grounds of race, gender, social class, age, religion, sexual orientation, appearance, medical condition or disability.
 Refusal to accept patients can only be made on reasonable grounds such as list closure, patient living outside the practice boundary, or presently registered with another local doctor.

 It is useful to have home and mobile telephone numbers and email addresses for our patients.
 If you are ex-directory please notify the practice of your number.
 If you change your telephone number, please let us know.
 We are also recording email addresses for our patients so if you have an email address please let us know.

 We use a text messaging reminder service so that patients who have given us their mobile number receive a reminder of appointments they have booked.
 To enable this to work for you, please make sure we have your up-to-date mobile telephone number.

 Newly registered patients are offered a health check appointment with our Healthcare Assistant within six months of registration.

 The GMS contract moves away from a named registered doctor and patients are now registered with the practice.
 However, there is a facility to indicate "usual doctor seen" and we can enter that on the computer.
-Patients registering will be asked to indicate their preference and this will be entered from the outset.
 The practice will endeavour to comply with such a request although some doctors may be more difficult to make an appointment with than others.